-- ► The Province should provide consistent, indexed funding to support competitive and appropriate wages to enable ECE recruitment and retention across the entire early years and child care system in Ontario. - ▶ Dedicated funding is also needed to support compensation and retention of RECEs who served as essential workers providing emergency child care during the peak of the pandemic.
+- ► The Province should provide consistent, indexed funding to support competitive and appropriate wages to enable ECE recruitment and retention across the entire early years and child care system in Ontario as part of a national child care program. - Dedicated funding is also needed to support compensation and retention of RECEs who served as essential workers providing emergency child care during the peak of the pandemic.
+In the event emergency child care is needed in the future, ECEs should be included in any pandemic pay program.